Songtech-0912/Rustlinks/README.md

 Really, that's it.
 It's also super lightweight and fast, and has a well-designed GUI too.

+*Note that the links here aren't actually real links, they are here only for demonstration purposes and link to a placeholder webpage*

 ## Getting Started

 To use Rustlinks, you must have `cargo` (the Rust build system installed).
 Rustlinks is compiled from very simple source code like this: